Students planning to seek part-time campus employment should contact the Office of Career Development in the Olin Center.

-In August, after fall term is in session, job postings for academic departments and administrative offices will be available to Augustana students on Augie Hub.
-First-year students will have the opportunity to apply for jobs in Dining Services and the Library at Orientation and Registration.
+After the beginning of fall term, students are encouraged to visit The Office of Career Development Office to find out about job postings from academic departments and administrative offices.
+First-year students will have the opportunity to apply for jobs in Dining Services at Orientation and Registration.

 Augustana does not assign or guarantee jobs.
-We believe it is important for the student to pursue employment that matches his/her skill sets and interests.
-This allows both the department to find the ideal student employee and the student to find a more satisfying work environment.
+Students are encouraged to pursue employment that matches their skills and interests.
+This allows both the department to find the ideal student employee and the student to find a satisfying work environment.

-Earning money to help cover college expenses may be a factor, but there are other advantages to having a job on campus.
-Being employed on campus will help you develop good work habits, communication skills, and time management.
+A campus job helps students develop good work habits, communication skills and time management.
 It is also an opportunity to network with faculty and administrators and meet other students.
-You may also gain career experience.
-For example, if you are majoring in biology, you may find a job as a lab assistant.
-The skills you learn may be transferable to a position after graduation.
+Students also may career experience.
+For example, a biology major may find a job as a lab assistant.
+The skills of a campus job may be transferable to a position after graduation.

 All student employment positions will be paid at the current minimum wage of $8.25.
 Students can schedule up to 9-10 hours per week based on the student's availability and the needs of the employing office.

 Federal Work Study (FWS) is a need-based financial aid program that allows a student to work on campus to earn money for college expenses.
-Part-time job opportunities are coordinated through Student Employment in the Office of Financial Assistance.
-They are listed on Augie Hub.
+Part-time job opportunities are coordinated through the Office of Career Development Office.
+These jobs also will be listed on Augie Hub.

 Students who do not qualify for Federal Work Study, based on eligibility determined by completion of the FAFSA, have the opportunity to work on campus through general employment.
 Many non-work study students are hired because they possess a particular skill.
 Specialized jobs might include lab proctors, graders, or translators.

-Before you can begin to work on campus, you must complete:
+Before students can begin to work on campus, they must complete:

 - Federal I-9 form